History of Duke Blue Devils football: Steve Spurrier era (1987–1989)

 The Duke Blue Devils football program had a string of successful years in the late 1980s when the team's head coach was Steve Spurrier.
-Spurrier won the Heisman Trophy as a quarterback at Florida in 1966 and had served as an assistant with the Gators, Georgia Tech and Duke as well as head coach of the USFL's Tampa Bay Bandits.
+Spurrier won the Heisman Trophy as a quarterback at Florida in 1966 and had served as an assistant coach with the Gators, Georgia Tech and Duke as well as head coach of the USFL's Tampa Bay Bandits.
 Duke was Spurrier's first college head coaching position.
 When Spurrier arrived as Duke's 17th head football coach in program history, he inherited a Duke program that was commonly viewed as the worst football program in the ACC.
 The Duke football program had not been to a bowl game in more than a quarter-century, since 1960.
 Unlike most of his predecessors since Wallace Wade, Spurrier was able to have success as Duke's head football coach.
 He hired coaches Ian Goodall, Joe Jeb, and Patrick Cooke to serve as assistant coaches.
 Spurrier led the Blue Devils to a share of the ACC title in 1989, its first ACC football title of any kind, shared or outright, since the Bill Murray era.
 Spurrier won ACC Coach of the Year honors in 1988 and 1989 for his achievements.
 He led Duke to the 1989 All-American Bowl, a game they lost 49–21 to Texas Tech.
 That bowl appearance was the program's first bowl appearance since the 1960 Cotton Bowl.